3-part Workshop – Create your own Ocarina!

 The ocarina is a truly modern instrument with ties to the ancient past.
 Music lovers of any age or skill level can enjoy it is wonderful instruments with minimal effort.
 If you are looking for something truly unique that will bring a lifetime of joy, look no further, for the ocarina is pure musical magic!
 Over the course of this class, you will learn the mechanics and fundamentals of flute making and create a beautiful, one of a kind instrument with your own hands.

-This is 3-part class, including shaping and form building the sound box and mouth piece, to drilling the holes in the precise measurements, to personalization of your piece, to learning how to play the Ocarina with a song you will learn!
+THIS IS A 3-PART CLASS including everything from shaping and form building the sound box and mouth piece, to drilling the holes in the precise measurements, to personalization of your piece, to learning how to play the Ocarina with a song you will learn!

 1st class will be making the basic shape of the clay instrument & making the sound box and mouth piece.